-"I formulate my purifying cleanser to draw out impurities & unclog pores, with a rich sensual foam that never strips or dries skin out. &, of course, my signature citrus blend refreshes the skin, uplifting your mood – all striking the perfect balance.” know your beauty – Suki
+"I formulate my purifying cleanser to draw out impurities & unclog pores with a non-drying, rich, sensual foam that never strips. my signature citrus blend refreshes the skin, uplifting your mood – all striking the perfect balance!” - know your beauty – Suki

-* components of 100% pure steam-distilled essential oils
+*components of 100% pure natural fragrance and/or steam-distilled/cold-pressed essential oils.

 Posted by Kathy on 14th Oct 2014